Play this article via Text To Speech

 Unlike the daily average budget for individual campaigns, you can set up a fixed daily account budget for the entire account.
 This ensures you do not spend more than your budget disrespect of average individual campaign budgets.

-As your total spend is reached to your fixed daily budget cap, all your campaigns are stopped until the next day.
+Once your total spend reaches your fixed daily budget cap, all your campaigns are stopped until the next day.

 You can find this at: Campaign Manager > Advertising Setting > Daily Budget Cap

 Factors to keep in mind while deciding the budget